 Use Blog Posts as Landing Pages

-When approached strategically, you can turn your blog posts into landing pages.
-The goal of any landing page is to inform and capture.
-Your blog posts are an excellent place to provide informative information.
+When you approach your blog posts strategically, you can turn them into landing pages.
+The goal of any landing page is to inform and capture, and your blog posts are an excellent place to provide enlightening information.

 - Comment on the post